Near Eastern Studies

 Drawing on case studies of Middle Eastern wars, this course examines the changing nature of warfare from the second half of the 20th century through the present day.
 It begins with Clausewitz's theory of war and examples of conventional state warfare in the Middle East, then moves on to cases of insurgency and so-called fouth generation warfare and uses them to test Clausewitz's ideas and less state-centric alternatives.
 Two 90-minute classes.
 M. Reynolds

-NES 334 - Modern Islamic Political Thought (also REL 334) Not offered this year EM
+NES 334 - Modern Islamic Political Thought (also REL 334) EM

 An examination of major facets of Islamic political thought from the late 19th century to the present in a broadly comparative framework and against the backdrop of medieval Islamic thought.
 Topics include: the "fragmentation" of religious authority and its consequences for Muslim politics; conceptions of the shari'a and of the Islamic state; and Islamist discourses on gender, violence, and relations with non-Muslims.
 One three-hour seminar.
 M. Zaman